Genivia/ugrep/README.md

 - #1 priority is quality assurance to continue to make sure ugrep has no bugs and is reliable

-- make ugrep run even faster, see for example [#385](https://github.com/Genivia/ugrep/issues/385)
+- make ugrep run even faster, see [#385](https://github.com/Genivia/ugrep/issues/385)

-- add new and updated features, such as [indexing (beta release)](https://github.com/Genivia/ugrep-indexer)

 - share [reproducible performance results](https://github.com/Genivia/ugrep-benchmarks)